Born 1946, Withernsea, England

 Ian McKeever’s first contact with professional artists was in 1969, when he rented a studio from SPACE, an artists’ collective working at St. Katherine’s Dock, in the heart of London’s dockland.
 His first exhibition was in 1971 when he was invited to participate in an exhibition of SPACE artists in Berlin.
 Through this contact he began lecturing at the Slade School of Fine Art, London.
 Since then he has taught extensively in Great Britain, Germany and the USA.
 He is currently Visiting Professor in Painting at the Faculty of Art and Architecture at the University of Brighton and between 2006-2011 he was Professor of Drawing at the Royal Academy School of Arts, London.
 In 2003 he was elected a Royal Academician.
 McKeever has written numerous texts and essays on art, including Black and White and How to Paint with a Hammer in 1982, Thoughts on Emil Nolde in 1996 and In Praise of Painting, three essays in 2005.

 In 1989 McKeever was given the prestigious DAAD scholarship to live and work in Berlin.
 This was followed in 1990 by a major retrospective exhibition of his work at the Whitechapel Art Gallery, London.
-Since 1971 he has exhibited extensively including major exhibitions at the Kunstverein Braunschweig in 1987, the Porin Taidemuseo in 1997, the Kunsthallen Brandts Klaederfabrik, Odense in 2001 and 2007, the Morat Institute, Freiburg in 2005 and 2007, the New Carlsberg Glyptotek, Copenhagen in 2006, the Royal Academy of Arts, London in 2010, the Sønderjyllands Kunstmuseet in 2011, the Josef Albers Museum, Quadrat Bottrop in 2012 and Kunst-Station Sankt Peter, Köln in 2014.
+Since 1971 he has exhibited extensively including major exhibitions at the Kunstverein Braunschweig in 1987, the Porin Taidemuseo in 1997, the Kunsthallen Brandts Klaederfabrik, Odense in 2001 and 2007, the Morat Institute, Freiburg in 2005 and 2007, the New Carlsberg Glyptotek, Copenhagen in 2006, the Royal Academy of Arts, London in 2010, the Sønderjyllands Kunstmuseet in 2011 and 2015, the Josef Albers Museum, Quadrat Bottrop in 2012 and Kunst-Station Sankt Peter, Köln in 2014.
 He has participated in numerous group exhibitions, including Dialogue Moderna Museet, Stockholm in 1985 , New Abstraction at the Museo Nacional Centro de Arte, Reina Sofia, Madrid and Museo d’Art Contemporarie, Barcelona in 1996, Royal Academicians in China at the National Art Gallery in Beijing, the Shanghai Art Museum and The Royal Academy, London in 2005/06, Tate Britain in 2011 and The National Museum of Norway, Oslo in 2012.